-These guidelines are underpinned by a data collection system to support decisions made by the Dean on merit and incentives for performance that enhance the goals and objectives of the School of Business Administration.
+These guidelines are underpinned by a data collection system to support decisions made by the Dean on merit and incentives for performance that enhance the goals and objectives of the Grossman School of Business.

 We recognize that in the interests of best serving our students’ and other constituencies’ needs, it is common practice to hire faculty members in accordance with the school’s mission for research output and quality and pedagogical specialization.
-Hence the workload of tenure track faculty (to provide an appropriate mix of teaching, research and service responsibilities relative to career stage and unique capabilities in accordance with our mission.
+Hence the workload of tenure track faculty is modified to provide an appropriate mix of teaching, research and service responsibilities relative to career stage and unique capabilities in accordance with our mission.
 The consequence of this practice is that the assigned workload for teaching, research and service may vary from faculty member to faculty member as the Dean seeks to optimize the faculty’s role in achievement of the school’s mission and objectives.

 Our system of allocating performance based salary increases thus allows the Dean to take into consideration the school's strategic objectives and the unique contributions of individual faculty towards those objectives.

 This system shall build upon and reinforce the following principles:

 - Fairness and equitability of resource allocation and workload